-Client Newsletter Year End Tax Planning Checklist For the year ending 30 June 2022
+Client Newsletter Year End Tax Planning Checklist For the year ending 30 June 2023

 For the information of clients we enclose this checklist which you may find helpful in planning your year-end tax strategies.
-Careful planning (and in many cases timing) is even more important this year.
+Careful planning (and in many cases timing) is always important when tax planning is concerned.
+This document is not exhaustive and your individual circumstances must be considered.
 Please contact your StewartBrown Manager or Partner should you need any assistance with understanding or applying the below.